wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/142-cablegram-from-australian-high-commission-in-wellington-to-department-of-foreign-affairs.md

 ---
+doc_date: '1981-02-05'
+doc_num: 142
+doc_order: 142
+naa_refs:
+- naa_barcode: 1509882
+  naa_control_symbol: 370/1/19/18 PART 21
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19/18, xxi]'
-title: "142 Cablegram from Australian High Commission in Wellington to Department of Foreign Affairs"
+title: Cablegram from Australian High Commission in Wellington to Department of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9012
 vol_id: 23
-doc_date: 1981-02-05
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 142 Cablegram from Australian High Commission in Wellington to Department of Foreign Affairs

 Wellington, 5 February 1981